 Secular Mean Reversion and Long-Run Predictability of the Stock Market

-Using 141 years of data, this paper begins by performing formal tests of the random walk hypothesis in the prices of S\&P Composite Index over increasing horizons up to 40 years.
+Empirical financial literature documents the evidence of mean reversion in stock prices and the absence of out-of-sample return predictability over periods shorter than 10 years.
+The goal of this paper is to test the random walk hypothesis in stock prices and return predictability over periods longer than 10 years.
+Specifically, using 141 years of data, this paper begins by performing formal tests of the random walk hypothesis in the prices of the real S&P Composite Index over increasing time horizons up to 40 years.
 Even though our results cannot support the conventional wisdom which says that the stock market is safer for long-term investors, our findings speak in favor of the mean reversion hypothesis.
 In particular, we find statistically significant in-sample evidence that past 15-17 year returns are able to predict future 15-17 year returns.
+This finding is robust to the choice of data source, deflator, and test statistic.
 The paper continues by investigating the out-of-sample performance of long-horizon return forecast based on the mean-reverting model.
-These latter tests demonstrate that the forecast based on the mean-reverting model is statistically significantly better than the forecast based on the historical-mean model.
-Moreover, the out-of-sample forecast based on the mean-reverting model is comparable to that based on the Robert Shiller's model that uses the cyclically adjusted price-to-earnings ratio as a predictor for long-horizon returns.
+These latter tests demonstrate that the forecast accuracy provided by the mean-reverting model is statistically significantly better than the forecast accuracy provided by the naive historical-mean model.
+Moreover, we show that the predictive ability of the mean-reverting model is economically significant and translates into substantial performance gains.

 Keywords: predictability, stock returns, long-run, random walk, mean reversion, bootstrap simulation

 JEL Classification: C12, C14, C22, G12, G14, G17